 Nassau County Spousal Support Lawyer

-Alimony (Maintenance) & Spousal Support in New York State
+Understanding Alimony & Spousal Support in New York

 Divorce is never easy and acrimonious divorces are especially painful.
 Because divorce agreements are so emotionally heightened, it’s a good idea to have an experienced attorney on your side, fighting for your rights.
 If you are seeking spousal support or have questions about your divorce proceedings, you should call our spousal support attorney in Nassau County.
 We have been practicing family law since 1988 and our team of dedicated professionals is standing by to answer all of your questions.